 Want to know what this looks like for your category in the Treasure Valley?

-Start a conversation →Sources: Clear Seas Research / ACHR News, homeowner HVAC contractor selection survey.
+Talk to us about advertising →Sources: Clear Seas Research / ACHR News, homeowner HVAC contractor selection survey.
 Scarborough USA+ 2023 Release 2 (home improvement and HVAC planning audience reach).
 AnalyticOwl home services attribution studies, July 2021–June 2023, published RadioMatters.org (July 2024) and InsideRadio (July 2024).
 AnalyticOwl home services study, Feb 2022–Jan 2023, published RadioMatters.org (March 2023).
 Westwood One / MARU/Matchbox, Steve's Pest Control brand awareness study (December 2023).
 RAB Finding Consumer Trends (F.C.T.)
 Report, 12,300+ respondents 18+.
 National Association of Realtors, average U.S. home age data.